medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 updated data).
 This behavior will ensure availability over consistency.

-#### Availability: The Ideal Replication Factor Number for a Topic
+#### The Ideal Replication Factor Number for a Topic

-Usually, the replication factor should be a number between 2 and 3.
+Usually, the replication factor should be a number between 2 and 4.
+It is better to set it as `3` for start.
-Three is the normal; two is a little risky.

 Considering a replication factor of `N`, Kafka Clients can tolerate `N-1` dead brokers.
 A replication factor of 3 seems good.